Skip to content

 Bitcoin Core is a core wallet.
 The official software application developed by the Bitcoin project lets users manage and interact with the blockchain.
 When you use a Bitcoin Core wallet, you’re not just handling your crypto, you’re running a full node on the Bitcoin blockchain.
 So in some key ways, Bitcoin Core is unlike any other Bitcoin wallet.

 For instance, it does not generate a seed phrase, a combination of 12-24 words that contains its wallet’s public and private keys.
-A seed phrase can be used to restore its wallet. is why it’s sometimes referred to as the backup phrase.
+A seed phrase can be used to restore the wallet.
+That’s why it’s sometimes called the backup phrase.

 Core wallets employ a different mechanism for storing and managing private keys.
-During setup, they create a file called ‘wallet.dat,’ where they store their private keys and other essential data.
+During setup, they create a file called ‘wallet.dat’ to store their private keys and other essential data.

 The good news is that users can access this file.
-So, while backing up your Bitcoin Core wallet may not be as straightforward as in other wallets, it is still possible.
+While backing up your Bitcoin Core wallet may not be as straightforward as with other wallets, it is still possible.
 You just have to back up the wallet.dat file.

 How to Backup Wallet.dat